Petroleum Geoscience Course Outline

 Exploration Geoscience Group Project ('Barrel Award').
 This is an exploration-based project focusing on the detailed assessment of the petroleum potential in a frontier basin.
 The project is carried out by teams of 4-6 students, using a grid of 2D and/or 3D seismic data collected for regional exploration, regional well data and industry-standard analogue databases.
 The project integrates all the formal teaching in Term 2, and trains students to be team players in exploration evaluation and regional hydrocarbon prospectivity analysis.
 This is a competitive exercise assessed by a panel of three external, senior geoscientists.
 They select the winning team, which receives the prestigious Barrel Award (an award that extends back for over 40 years).

-We regard fieldwork as an integral part of Petroleum Geoscience training, and it is used to consolidate our students' understanding by illustrating classroom-taught concepts in the field.
-Fieldtrips are taken in areas of outstanding geological interest that illustrate the full breadth of petroleum geoscience.
-Our approach in the field is problem based, so that students use the outcrops to help to better understand and interpret subsurface geological datasets (seismic sections, well-log panels, reservoir production datasets).
-Many oil companies run field trips to the same locations, and the MSc course provides an early opportunity for our students to study the same outcrops and consider the same lessons.
+Fieldwork-based teaching uses taken in areas of outstanding geological interest that illustrate the full breadth of petroleum geoscience.
+Our approach is problem based, so that students use outcrop data to help to better understand and interpret subsurface geological datasets (seismic sections, well-log panels, reservoir production datasets).
+Many oil companies use the same locations for fieldwork-based training, and the MSc course provides an early opportunity for our students to study the same outcrops and consider the same lessons.

 Independent Project Work